 This works much easier when you are traveling through the West!
 We embarked on this journey to see what life has to offer and what we’re missing.
-Two years ago when we were leaving Yellowstone my 7-year-old son stared out the window looking for animals all through that drive from Yellowstone to South Dakota.
+Two years ago when we were leaving Yellowstone my 7-year-old son stared out the window looking for animals all through the drive from Yellowstone to South Dakota.
 There were animals everywhere and he was mesmerized, my daughter joined in and they kept trying to outdo each other as to how many animals they could find.

-Suddenly I saw my son look at the seat behind me where there were two kids glued to a tablet playing a game, on the other side sat the father staring at his phone.
+Suddenly I saw my son look at the seat behind me where there were two kids staring at a tablet playing a game, on the other side sat the father staring at his phone.
 Nobody was taking in the beauty that Glacier has to offer.
 Their intention was to head to Logan’s Pass to do a hike, but they were missing everything in between.
 Conor was very unimpressed, which made me very happy :).

-Of course, as all good things come to an end, and soon comes the inevitable “Are we there yet?”
+Of course, as all good things come to an end, soon comes the inevitable “Are we there yet?”
 That means it is time to pull out some time-consuming activities.
 Here are a few of the ones that have worked well for us.

 Our kids got a gift of a sketchbook from their aunts and they bring it on all road trips.
 It was a brilliant idea on their part.
 They used it to make notes along the way, or if they see something pretty they draw it.
 It’s also great for doodling and for playing X’s and O’s.
 I found something similar on Amazon or you can pick up a notebook at your local Dollar Store.
 Works well together with Wildlife Spotting.
 If you are taking long road trips with a toddler, a sketch book can be very useful as well.

 We were at a stop light in Jensen Beach and I saw what I needed.
 Two kids were in the back of the car coloring, they had a red plastic cup in their cup holder and all the pencils were sitting nicely.
 It looked very calm and serene.
-Naturally, I ran out the next day and bought some cups and they have worked super well.
-It turns out they work great for snacks too.
-These coloring books work great for the older kids too.
+The mom was sitting in the front seat gazing out her window – not looking stressed!!

 When our kids were small, we would throw them in backpacks so when we went out to dinner, the kids would play on these and we could have an actual conversation.
 The screen is a nice size, its big enough so the kids can actually see what they are doing.
 Ours lasted for over a year with the magnetic strip still working, shortly after that part of the screen wouldn’t erase but it didn’t really bother my daughter as it was only a tiny part of the screen.

 Unfortunately, by the age of 6, these are no longer fun for kids!
 But it was AWESOME while it lasted.